admiswalker/SubStandardLibrary-SSTD-/README.md

 ・The others: https://sstd-lib.blogspot.com/p/index.html

 ## License
 MIT licence or Public domain.
-(You can choose whichever you want.)
+(This software is dual license, so you can choose whichever you want.)

 ## Below libraries are incorporated in sstd.